-The bill would create Section 170 to allow a county board of commissioners to establish a county mental health transportation panel.
-The purpose of the panel would be to establish a transportation mechanism to serve as an alternative to a peace officer's transporting an individual when required under the Code.
-The members of the panel would have to include all of the following:
+The bill creates Section 170 to allow a county board of commissioners to establish a county mental health transportation panel.
+The purpose of the panel is to establish a transportation mechanism to serve as an alternative to a peace officer's transporting an individual when required under the Code.
+The members of the panel must include all of the following:

-- -- A county administrator or an individual who had similar responsibilities within the county as a county administrator. - -- A judge of a court having jurisdiction in the county. - -- A peace officer who worked at a law enforcement agency or Michigan State Police post within the county. - -- A mental health professional who was an employee of a community mental health services program (CMHSP) located within the county.
+- -- A county administrator or an individual who has similar responsibilities within the county as a county administrator. - -- A judge of a court having jurisdiction in the county.

+- -- A peace officer who works at a law enforcement agency or Michigan State Police post within the county. - -- A mental health professional who is an employee of a community mental health services program (CMHSP) located within the county.

-The panel could recommend a contract with a private security company to hire security transport officers to transport individuals for involuntary hospitalization or screening under the Code and, only upon that recommendation, the county board of commissioners could enter into that contract.
-"Security transport officer" would mean an officer employed by a private security company under contract with a county under Section 170 of the Code.
+The panel may recommend a contract with a private security company to hire security transport officers to transport individuals for involuntary hospitalization or screening under the Code and, only upon that recommendation, the county board of commissioners may enter into that contract.
+"Security transport officer" means an officer employed by a private security company under contract with a county under Section 170 of the Code.

-In order to enter into a contract with a county board of commissioners, a private security company would have to meet all of the following requirements:
+In order to enter into a contract with a county board of commissioners, a private security company must meet all of the following requirements:

-- -- Provide to security transport officers a specialized training program for best practices when working with and transporting an individual with severe mental illness or a person requiring treatment safely and effectively, which would have to be approved by the Department. - -- Maintain a dispatch system that was available 24 hours a day, seven days a week to receive transport orders and deploy security transport officers. - -- Deploy two security officers for every transport order, and deployment would have to be gender appropriate for the situation. - -- Establish a well-maintained company vehicle fleet appropriately equipped for recipient and security transport officer travel and safety. - -- Use the level of force authorized for peace officers under Section 427a. - -- Maintain transport security officer duties, protocols, and procedures. - -- Maintain transport service policies and procedures. - -- Maintain protocols and procedures for transportation emergencies, recipient safety and transport care, de-escalation techniques, crisis intervention and prevention, and recipient and customer relations. - -- Maintain mental health facility policies and procedures in the same manner as required of peace officers under Chapter 4 (Civil Admission and Discharge Procedures: Mental Illness). - -- Maintain hospital emergency room policies and procedures in the same manner as required of peace officers under Chapter 4. - -- Provide security transport officers with a defensive driving course. - -- Maintain transport vehicle requirements and care and transport vehicle inspection procedures. - -- Maintain roadside emergency procedures and policies, including basic first aid and courses in cardiopulmonary resuscitation.
+- -- Provide to security transport officers a specialized training program for best practices when working with and transporting an individual with severe mental illness or a person requiring treatment safely and effectively, which must to be approved by the Department; the specialized training program must include training on recipient rights. - -- Maintain a dispatch system that is available 24 hours a day, seven days a week to receive transport orders and deploy security transport officers. - -- Deploy two security officers for every transport order, and deployment must be gender appropriate for the situation. - -- Establish a well-maintained company vehicle fleet appropriately equipped for recipient and security transport officer travel and safety. - -- Use the level of force authorized for peace officers under Section 427a. - -- Maintain transport security officer duties, protocols, and procedures. - -- Maintain transport service policies and procedures. - -- Maintain protocols and procedures for transportation emergencies, recipient safety and transport care, de-escalation techniques, crisis intervention and prevention, and recipient and customer relations. - -- Maintain mental health facility policies and procedures in the same manner as required of peace officers under Chapter 4 (Civil Admission and Discharge Procedures: Mental Illness). - -- Maintain hospital emergency room policies and procedures in the same manner as required of peace officers under Chapter 4. - -- Provide security transport officers with a defensive driving course. - -- Maintain transport vehicle requirements and care and transport vehicle inspection procedures. - -- Maintain roadside emergency procedures and policies, including basic first aid and courses in cardiopulmonary resuscitation.

-Additionally, a private security company would have to maintain insurance coverage on file with the Department that satisfied the following:
+Additionally, a private security company must maintain insurance coverage on file with the Department that satisfies the following: